How Do I Use the Admin Portal to Manage Users and Billing?

 How does the IT Admin role affect seats and product access?

 IT Admin is a management-only seat type.
-IT Admins can manage team members and enterprise settings, but cannot use Wispr Flow dictation or Pro features.
-IT Admin seats are always free.
-To use Wispr Flow for dictation, change the role to Admin or Member, or purchase an individual subscription.
+IT Admins can manage team members and enterprise settings, but cannot use Wispr Flow dictation or Pro features, and are blocked from the desktop app.
+IT Admin seats are always free and never count toward your billed seat total — they are also excluded from the seat breakdown shown in the Plans card and Team tab.

-IT Admin is a management-only seat type, so dictation is not available.
-To use Wispr Flow for dictation, go to the Admin Portal and upgrade your seat to a type that includes product access (such as Member).
-The block clears automatically once you upgrade — no need to sign out and back in.
+If you're an IT Admin and need dictation access, go to the Admin Portal and change your role to Member or Admin, or purchase an individual subscription.
+The dictation block clears automatically once your role is updated — no need to sign out and back in.

 Can users change their email address?